-If you’re feeling the struggle of living paycheck to paycheck, you’re not alone.
-Nearly 80% of Americans say they live from paycheck to paycheck.
+If you’re tired of living paycheck to paycheck, you’re not alone.
+Nearly 80 percent of Americans say they struggle to stretch their money each month.
+Today I’m sharing tips to help you stop living paycheck to paycheck and save your first $1,000.

 You work hard to provide for yourself and your family, but money quickly disappears.
 It feels like it’s nearly impossible to get ahead financially.